 The Achievements Continue

-Nearly 8 million trees have already been planted (as at August 2011 with woodland cover across the Forest area increasing from around 6% to over 18%.
+Over 8 million trees have already been planted with woodland cover across the Forest area increasing from around 6% to 19.5% cover.
 Thousands of hectares of farmland have been converted to woods and many former derelict coalfield land and mineral workings made green.
 Already, the growing Forest has created new jobs, especially those linked with new wood related businesses and at visitor attractions as part of a rapidly growing tourism sector.

 Annual Report 2013